100 Sights in São Paulo, Brazil (with Map and Images)

 66. Museu do Tribunal de Justiça SP

-The Museum of the Court of Justice of São Paulo, inaugurated in the Palace of Justice on February 1, 1995, is a state institutional museum, linked to the Court of Justice of the State of São Paulo.
-In 2007 it was based in the Palacete Conde de Sarzedas, built at the end of the nineteenth century, located at Rua Conde de Sarzedas, 100 in the city center, near the Sé subway.
-The museum holds temporary exhibitions and serves as a cultural space, in addition to preserving and transmitting material components related to the tradition and life of the São Paulo Judiciary, through its historical collection, so that new generations can have access to history and objects related to the Judiciary.
+The Museum of the Court of Justice of São Paulo, inaugurated at the Palace of Justice on February 1, 1995, is a state institutional museum, linked to the Court of Justice of the State of São Paulo.
+In 2007 it began to be based in the Conde de Sarzedas Palace, established at the end of the nineteenth century, located at Rua Conde de Sarzedas, 100 in the city center, near the Sé subway.
+The museum holds temporary exhibitions and serves as a cultural space, in addition to preserving and transmitting material components related to the tradition and life of the São Paulo Judiciary, through its historical collection, so that new generations can have access to the history and objects related to the Judiciary.

 67. Praça da República